Notable People

 That trajectory matters because it explains Ballmer's instincts.
 He did not enter Microsoft as a product mystic.
 He entered as someone meant to organize growth.
 Under his watch the company kept extending its enterprise business, pushed deeper into server and business software, launched Xbox, and invested in what later became a major cloud franchise.
 Microsoft also missed badly in some consumer markets, and Ballmer's era is inseparable from those failures.
 The company was slow to adapt to the smartphone revolution and often looked cumbersome where newer rivals looked nimble.

-But the balance sheet version of Ballmer's tenure is still significant.
+But the balance sheet version of Ballmer's tenure still matters.
 Ballmer Group's own biography notes that he led Microsoft from 2000 to 2014 and helped steer the company through a period when enterprise software, devices, and cloud computing were all competing to define the industry's next center of gravity.
 That is a fair summary.
 He did not reinvent Microsoft from scratch, but he kept it huge, rich, and deeply embedded.

 His talent was not elegance.
 It was institutional force.